sailthru/sailthru-python-client/README.md

 A simple client library to remotely access the `Sailthru REST API` as per [http://docs.sailthru.com/api](http://docs.sailthru.com/api).

-By default, it will make request in `JSON` format.
+It will make request in `JSON` format.

 Tested with `Python 2.6.x` but should work also with `>= 2.4.x`